Investing in Women Funding Program Grant Guidelines

 Previous applicants may re-apply but will need to consider the content of these guidelines in resubmitting an application.
 If you intend to submit an application that you have previously submitted, but which was unsuccessful, you may wish to contact Women NSW for feedback prior to resubmitting.

-Your application must clearly demonstrate how your project meets the assessment criteria.
+The assessment process is competitive.
+Your application must clearly demonstrate how your project address the program assessment criteria and compare to other applications from the same electorate.
 The assessment panel will consider all elements of your project equally.

 Please note that there can be no assumed knowledge.
 The assessment panel can only consider the information provided in your application.